 Recovery and prevention

 The possibility of having a second bleed is 35% within the first 14 days after the first bleed.
-This is why neurosurgeons prefer to do direct surgical or endovascular treatment as soon as the aneurysm is diagnosed, so that the risk of a rebleed is lessened.
+This is why neurosurgeons prefer to treat the aneurysm as soon as it is diagnosed, so that the risk of a rebleed is lessened.

 Aneurysm patients may suffer short-term and/or long-term deficits as a result of a rupture or treatment.
 Some of these deficits may disappear over time with healing and therapy.
+After a patient is discharged from the hospital, treatment may be continued at a facility that offers personalized rehabilitation therapies following a serious brain injury.
+A doctor who specializes in rehabilitation will oversee this care, which can include physical, occupational, and speech therapy.
 The recovery process is long and may take months or years to understand the deficits you incurred and regain function.

 Sources & links